vn-pereira/API_marketplace-/READ-ME.md

 ## LIVE DEMO

 You can run tests in our demo hosted on Heroku.
-To do this, simply place the routes at the end of the link: ** https: //enigmatic-earth-80179.herokuapp.com/**
+To do this, simply place the routes at the end of the link: **https://limitless-cove-49173.herokuapp.com/**